 RMD Rules When an Entity Inherits a Traditional IRA

 If you have a traditional IRA, you can designate a beneficiary to be an entity instead of an individual.
 Examples include trusts, charities, and certain organizations.
 However, this doesn’t mean they avoid RMD rules.
 In this case, the RMD depends on the age of the original account owner upon death.

-Now, consider the account owner died before turning age 70.5.
-In this case, the entity must withdraw the entire balance in the account by Dec.
-31 of the fifth year following the year of the original account owner’s death.
+Now, consider the account owner died before turning age 72.
+In this case, the entity must withdraw the entire balance in the account within five years following the year of death.